PARTONS: PARtonic Tomography Of Nucleon Software. A computing framework for the phenomenology of Generalized Parton Distributions: Phenomenological framework

+A typical evaluation of cross sections involving GPDs is illustrated here on the most prominent example of exclusive process, {\it i.e.} the lepto-production of a real photon on a nucleon target $N$:

-where the letters in parenthesis are the momenta and helicities of the particles.
-The amplitude $\mathcal{T}$ for this process is the coherent superposition of the Deeply Virtual Compton Scattering (DVCS) and Bethe-Heitler (BH) amplitudes:
+where the first letters in parentheses are the four-momenta, while the second ones are the helicities of the particles.
+The amplitude $\mathcal{T}$ for this process is the coherent superposition of the DVCS and Bethe-Heitler (BH) amplitudes: